Alex-Devoid/TextGraphAI/README.md

 3. (Optional) Select `uploads/transcriptLC68920.txt` to test tool with a transcript of a U.S. Senrtate hearing.
 4. Click the upload button to submit the file for processing.
 5. Extraction prompts will automatically be fine tuned based on the text you uplaoded.
-6. Keep an eye on GraphRAG extraction status at with `docker-compose logs -f celery-worker`
+6. GraphRAG indexing status is currently not visible in `docker-compose logs -f celery-worker`, but will notify you when indexing finishes after several miniets.
+- `Settings.yaml`is confinuged to use OpenAI models `gpt-4o-mini` and `text-embedding-3-small`.

 ## Viewing Neo4j Database